 Some could have been ahead of their time, whilst others may have more value in a changed economic or cultural environment.
 Breathe fresh life into these by concentrating on the customer gap as it exists today.
 By this we mean “what does the customer value highly, but we under-deliver on?”

 Try re-thinking the context in which rejected ideas were conceived.
-A good example is how iPhones and Blackberrys are making downtime more useful for people ‘on-the-move’ – if your customer gap was about lack of convenience or easy access, what would that old idea look like now if it was an app?
+A good example is how smartphones are making downtime more useful for people ‘on-the-move’ – if your customer gap was about lack of convenience or easy access, what would that old idea look like now if it was an app?

 - The Element of Surprise – we’ve found many existing initiatives in firms that failed to get funding or backing because they couldn’t be rolled out at scale – in other words, the pilot scheme looked good, but the numbers didn’t add up.